Fuzzy the Fuzz Face – Gift PCB

 Send us your builds and questions

-If you are having troubles and can't get to the shop, drop us a line firstname.lastname@example.org.
+If you are having issues and can't get to the shop, drop us a line firstname.lastname@example.org.

 Share your Fuzzy builds with us on socials or by email 💜